 By 2027, chatbots are expected to become the primary channel for customer service communication (Gartner).

 Not long ago, many asked, “Aren’t chatbots too robotic?”
 That perception is rapidly changing.
 Today, advanced technologies make chatbots smarter and more human-like than ever.
 They can analyse tone, context, and even detect frustration.
-Trust in these solutions is growing as businesses witness the tangible efficiency, scalability, and elevated experiences they deliver.
+Trust in these solutions is growing as businesses recognise the real value of integrating AI in customer experience, gaining efficiency, scalability, and better service quality.

-Nevertheless, before diving in, organisations must carefully prepare their tech stack and processes, continuously assess performance, and leverage AI insights that are accurate, fair, and ethically sound.
+Nevertheless, before diving in, organisations must carefully prepare their tech stack and processes, continuously assess performance, and leverage AI insights that are accurate, fair, and precise.
 Not just once, but continuously.

 FAQ Section